 Best Kolkata Phuchka New market

-The phuchkawalla in front of Vardaan Market at Camac Street and the ones in front of Victoria Memorial are extremely popular amongst office goers and tourists and people in the vicinity.
+The phuchkawalla in front of Vardaan Market at Camac Street and the ones in front of Victoria Memorial are extremely popular amongst officegoersand tourists and people in the vicinity.
 However, many from South Kolkata will vouch for the phuchkas in front of Lake Kalibari and Vivekananda Park.
-Although in both these areas, the founding father is the same person, except for the famous Dilip da at Vivekananda Park; now his sons and son in laws have opened their own stalls.
-I have frequented more of the central and South Kolkata stalls, however the only famous one that I tasted in North Kolkata has been selling phuchka for more than 40 years.
-In Muktarambabu street and Central Avenue crossing, there is Amarnath Shaw, a part of the famous Chacha Bhatija Shop who will mesmerize you with his phuchkas.
+Although in both these areas, the founding father is the same person, except for the famous Dilip da at Vivekananda Park; now his sons and sons-in-law have opened their own stalls.
+I have frequented more of the central and South Kolkata stalls; however, the only famous one that I tasted in North Kolkata has been selling phuchka for more than 40 years.
+At the Muktarambabu Street and Central Avenue crossing, there is Amarnath Shaw, a part of the famous Chacha Bhatija Shop, who will mesmerise you with his phuchkas.

 Amarnath Shaw of Chacha Bhatija stall at Central Kolkata